Hey Guys,

 - Patience

 2) Once the glue has dried completely, carefully fussy cut the images out, using a variety of scissors and a craft knife.
-Waiting for the glue to dry is boring, so go play with the dog or something for awhile.
+Waiting for the glue to dry is boring, so go play with the dog or something for a while.
 You’ll be glad you waited when you begin cutting.

 3) Once all of the images are fussy cut, neaten the edges using fine files (an emery board cut into little pieces would work for this).